holaphil/amazing-maple-e08ae/src/pages/index.md

       the day you are still living in someone else's house.

       **holaphil.com is my house**.
-Take a tour by simply scrolling further down or selecting any of the nav items above.
+Here you will find a resources and information details  experience building brands and products  resources for products and brands I have built along with possibly (as I find time for it) my thoughts and ideas on building startups and products,  tour by simply scrolling further down or selecting any of the nav items above.

       PS — this website is built using an architecture called **Jamstack**.